The kernel of the Gysin homomorphism for positive characteristic: Abstract

 \section{Abstract}

-Let $k$ be an uncountable algebraically closed field of positive characteristic and let $S$ be a connected smooth projective surface over $k$.
+Let $k$ be an uncountable algebraically closed field of positive characteristic and let $S$ be a smooth projective connected surface over $k$.
 We extend the theorem on the Gysin kernel from \cite[Theorem 5.1]{PauScho} to also be true over $k$, where it was proved over $\mathbb{C}$.
-This is done by showing that almost all results still hold true over $k$ via the same argument or by using \'{e}tale base arguments and then use a lift with the Comparison theorems \cite[Theorem 21.1 \& 20.5]{JMilLec} as needed.
+This is done by showing that almost all results still hold true over $k$ via the same argument or by using \'{e}tale base arguments and then using a lift with the Comparison theorems \cite[Theorem 21.1 \& 20.5]{JMilLec} and Tate's Conjecture for finitely generated fields \cite{Tate} and \cite{Zarhin} as needed.